 NIKITIN, Afanasij.
-Tver around 1433 (?) — Smolensk 1472 or 1475 (?).
+Tver 1433 (?) — Smolensk 1472 or 1475 (?).
 Russian Traveller in India.
 A merchant from Tver, he visited Persia and India, and wrote a good account of these countries.
 The chronology of his travel is uncertain.
 He left Tver in 1466, 1469, or 1471 and travelled via Astrakhan–Baku–Bukhara–Sari (Mazanderan)–Ormuz, spending one year in Persia.
 Then by ship to Masqat and Cambay.
 He spent three or four years in the Bahmani capital Bidar and wrote a good description of it.
 He also described Vijayanagar without visiting the country himself.
-He returned via Konkan–Ormuz–Shiraz–Esfahan–Tabriz and arrived at Feodosia on Crimea in 1472 or 1474.
-Died there or later in or near Smolensk on way back to Tver.
+He returned via Konkan–Ormuz–Shiraz–Esfahan–Tabriz and arrived at Kaffa (Feodosija) in Crimea in 1472 or 1474.
+Died later in or near Smolensk on way back to Tver.

 Publications: Hoženie za tri morja.
-Extracts published by N. M. Karamzin in Istorii gosudarstva Rossijskogo 6, 1818, the whole by P. M. Stroev in the journal Sofijskoj vtoraja letopisi, 1821, English by M. M. Wielhorsky in India in the Fifteenth Century.
+Extracts published by N. M. Karamzin in Istorii gosudarstva Rossijskogo 6, 1818, the whole by P. M. Stroev in the journal Sofijskoj vremennik 2, 1821, 145-164, English by M. M. Wielhorsky in India in the Fifteenth Century.
 Hakluyt Society Ser.
 1:22.
 L. 1857.